hilalb-sahin/puzzleSolver-cpp/README.md

 This puzzle solver is a C++ program designed to solve a 9x9 puzzle with horizontal and vertical compartments.
 The input puzzle is represented as a string, and the solver follows a set of rules to fill in the compartments with uninterrupted numbers.

-## Puzzle Rules
+## Puzzle Syntax Explanation

 - Minus integers represent black cells with that integer.
 - Asterisk (*) denotes an empty cell, recorded as 99 during solving.
 - Zero (0) represents a black cell with no effect.
 - Compartments are formed by numbers between black cells and 0’s.

+## Puzzle Rules

+1. **Uninterrupted Compartments:**
+   - Compartments must contain an uninterrupted sequence of numbers.
+   - Sorting compartments should result in a continuous sequence.

+2. **Unordered Compartments:**
+   - Compartments can be arranged in any order.

+3. **Diagonal Uniqueness:**
+   - No two compartments within the same diagonal can have the same number.

 ## Solver Approach

 1. **Iterate through horizontal and vertical compartments:**
-   - Start with those already 30% completed.
+   - Start with compartments that has the least empty cell in it.

 2. **For each compartment:**
    - Check possible values.
    - Sort the compartment.
    - Perform diagonal check on possibilities.
    - Record possible values for each index.
-   - Choose a random value from the possibilities.
+   - Choose a random set from the possibilities.

 3. **Record changes:**
    - Compartment, index, value, and step.